Jess Willard: Jack Johnson fight

 On April 5, 1915, in front of a huge crowd at the new Oriental Park Racetrack in Havana, Cuba, he knocked out champion Jack Johnson in the 26th round to win the world heavyweight boxing championship.
-Johnson later claimed to have intentionally lost the fight, despite the fact there is evidence of Willard winning fairly, which can be seen clearly in the recorded footage, as well as the comments Johnson made to his cornermen between rounds and immediately after the fight, and that he bet $2500 on himself to win.
+Johnson later said he had intentionally lost the fight, despite the fact there is evidence of Willard winning fairly, which can be seen clearly in the recorded footage, as well as the comments Johnson made to his cornermen between rounds and immediately after the fight, and that he bet $2500 on himself to win.
 Willard said, "If he was going to throw the fight, I wish he'd done it sooner.
 It was hotter than hell out there."
 Johnson later acknowledged lying about throwing the fight after footage of the fight was made widely available in the United States.
 Shortly after the fight, Jack Johnson had actually accepted defeat gracefully saying, "Willard was too much for me, I just didn't have it."

 Johnson found that he could not knock out the giant Willard, who fought as a counterpuncher, making Johnson do all the leading.
 Johnson began to tire after the 20th round, and was visibly hurt by heavy body punches from Willard in rounds preceding the 26th-round knockout.
 Johnson's claim of a "dive" gained momentum because most fans only saw a still photo of Johnson lying on the canvas shading his eyes from the broiling Cuban sun.
 No films of the fight were allowed to be shown in the United States because of an inter-state ban on the trafficking of fight films that was in effect at the time.
-Most boxing fans only saw the film of the Johnson-Willard fight when a copy was found in 1967.
+Most boxing fans saw the film of the Johnson–Willard fight only when a copy was found in 1967.

 Willard fought several times over the next four years, but made only one official title defense prior to 1919, defeating Frank Moran on March 25, 1916, at Madison Square Garden.